vip-v2a/space_telegram/README.md

 Automate the collection of space photos to publish them on Telegram.

 ## Usage
+0. Create enviroment variables.
+See a topic "Create enviroment variable" for example.
 1. Run `download_images.py` to download space photos.
 2. Run `space_bot.py` to post photos once a day in Telegram group.